MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 In a full implementation, you would continue through all remaining tasks in the task list, systematically building out the complete feature.
 The spec-driven development approach keeps you focused on requirements and prevents scope creep or missed functionality.

-## Task 9: Review and verify the implementation
+## Review and verify the implementation

 The final step in spec-driven development is to verify that the implementation meets all requirements defined in the specification and that the code adheres to the principles established in the constitution.